 Whichever hike in Japan has piqued your interest, we strongly recommend starting a training program at least 3 months prior to your departure.
+Common injuries from lack of preparation include blisters, shin splints, tendonitis, joint and muscle pain.
 Your walk will be more enjoyable if you have tested all your equipment and clothing and conditioned your feet and body to walking the same distances and terrain as your daily stages on the trail.